DWethmar/atami/README.md

 - [ ] Add user to context
 - [ ] check if test with db actually works by running it locally
 - [ ] disable http log when testing
+- [ ] Keep track of sessions?
+    - max 100 - sessions and delete older ones if exceeding the max.
 - [ ] maybe check how many logins are done for a single user.